theneva/dissertation/src/discussion.md

 Deployment configuration may have two primary stakeholders: developers of a service, and maintainers of the infrastructure on which the service runs.
 In a context of hundreds of microservices and only one or a few infrastructures, the infrastructure configuration becomes negatable.
 Thus, the primary focus of the framework is on the configuration required for each _service_.

 Rich Hickey, creator of the Clojure programming language, distinguished _simple_ from _easy_, defining "simple" as being of low complexity, and "easy" as being "at hand"^[https://www.infoq.com/presentations/Simple-Made-Easy].
 This is a useful distinction in the context of deployment, as choosing an _easy_ solution to account for changes to the infrastructure may introduce multiple layers of complexity.
-Code complexity decreases maintainability [@bass-clements-kazman:software-architecture-in-practice:2013], which in turns leads to a steeper learning curve for new developers working on the service.
+Code complexity decreases maintainability [@bass-clements-kazman:software-architecture-in-practice:2013], which in turns leads to a more significant learning effort for new developers working on the service.

 Greater complexity is logically inversely proportional to the developers' retention of the configuration.
-A steeper initial learning curve for the configuration can even be preferable if the configuration is of low _complexity_---simple---leading to increased retention.
+A tougher learning process for the configuration can even be preferable if the configuration is of low _complexity_---simple---leading to increased retention.
 In particular, retention trumps learning curve in cases where the deployment is standardised, so the configuration applies to all services in the system.

 In the framework, both learning curve and retention should be considered, and comparisons may benefit from measuring learning curve and retention separately.
-Learning is defined as one of (Difficult; Moderate; Simple), and retention is defined as one of (Low; Moderate; High).
+Learning is defined as one of (Difficult, Moderate, Simple), and retention is defined as one of (Low, Moderate, High).

-### DevOps feasibility
+### DevOps efficacy

-Does the strategy allow DevOps (typically through automation)?

-### Configuration as documentation
+DevOps, the idea of giving responsibility for deployment of a service to its developers instead of dedicating a team to operations (Ops) work, is a popular method of managing deployment in a service-based environment without dedicating one person to deployment per service [@spinellis:by-hand:2012].
+The framework must consider how simple it is to implement DevOps with the strategy in question.

+A DevOps culture requires each team working on any given service to have at the very least one person familiar with deployment configuration.
+Ideally, each team member should be able to deploy the service; if only a single team member can deploy the service, that person's work would either be interrupted with each new completed feature, or new features would need to be deployed whenever that person had time, rendering _discontinuous_ delivery.

+In the framework, DevOps concerns whether it is feasible for every team member to safely deploy the service at will without affecting other services or the host itself.
+This safety is typically guaranteed through automation [@spinellis:by-hand:2012], but can, of course, be ensured through other measures.
+It is expressed as either true or false.

+### Self-documenting configuration

+Configuration code can be viewed as executable knowledge [@armour:laws:2007].
+The expressiveness of the configuration code is proportional to both maintainability and readability [@talwar:comparison-of-approaches-to-service-deployment:2005; @bass-clements-kazman:software-architecture-in-practice:2013].
+If the service-specific configuration code can effectively explain the knowledge of the service's technical requirements, this "documentation" will never become outdated.

+In the framework, this characteristic is either true or false.

-### Only 12 factors
+### Only twelve factors

-No Architecturally Significant Requirements (ASRs) imposed on the deployed system beyond the 12 factor app.
+@chen:architecting-for-cd:2015 defined Architecturally Significant Requirements (ASRs) as technical requirements imposed on the service itself by its deployment configuration.
+The Twelve Factor App is a set of guidelines---factors---that simplify deployment.
+In the framework, services are assumed to follow relevant _factors_.
+The characteristic concerns whether the deployment strategy imposes additional requirements beyond those defined in The Twelve-Factor App.

+The number of ASRs beyond the twelve factors is expressed as one of (Many, Few, None).

 ### Same-host duplicates

-Can the service be run in multiple instances on the same host?

-### Distillation of criteria
+A common case for smaller organisations is to run their services on a single host.
+Even if the production environment is run from separate hosts, the workflow may include multiple pre-production environments.
+These can include one environment for rapidly deploying and testing new features, and another for a more stable, production-like verification before deployment to end users.

+In this context, there is value in being able to run multiple instances of the same service, and possibly even different versions of the same service, on the same host.
+This characteristic is defined as one of (Simple, With custom configuration, Unfeasible).

+### Condensing literature characteristics

-These criteria have been condensed to table (TODO: reference to table).
+This subchapter has discussed some characteristics identified in the current literature that can be useful when evaluating and comparing strategies for deployment in a microservice context.
+These characteristics can be condensed to the representation in table (TODO: reference to table).

 ```include
 src/tables/criteria-from-literature.md